-In my own blog I describe how I have now been diagnosed with early breast cancer twice in my life.
+In my own blog, I discuss how I was diagnosed with early breast cancer twice in my life and how breast cancer treatment helped me overcome it both times.
 The experience I have described as an ebb and flow.
 Not always predictable or easy to put into words.
 But maybe one of the paradoxes is both times just as I have felt I was coming to the end of the process or indeed safely out the other end… I have felt at my worst emotionally.

 I considered calling one blog “Permission to Feel Pissed Off” but didn’t because it wasn’t as simple as that.
 And, believe me, telling someone how brave they are can sometimes be seriously annoying.
 Is it only ever OK to be the brave cancer patient?
 Show me the person who is always brave… I would love to meet them and shake their hand.
 Because for most of us it needs to be OK to be scared or fed up or angry or, dare I say it, depressed.

 Depression is common during or after a cancer diagnosis.
 Studies quote between 15 per cent and 40 per cent of people will report a depression… and I suspect a significant group in addition who don’t seek treatment too.
 Perhaps it’s not surprising at the time of diagnosis, throwing your life in turmoil and so on, that the black dog comes barking at the door.
 But that doesn’t mean it will happen to everyone and therefore doesn’t need or benefit from treatment.

 With this side effect of a diagnosis so common, let’s open up that conversation with those we care for and give them the opportunity to say how they are really.
 It may save them from the pain and isolation that depression can bring.